rishab-sharma/self_driven_future/README.md

 ```

 This will generate a file `model-<epoch>.h5` whenever the performance in the epoch is better than the previous best.
 For example, the first epoch will generate a file called `model-000.h5`.

-## Credits

-The credits for this code go to [naokishibuya](https://github.com/naokishibuya).
-I've merely created a wrapper to get people started.